Hussammamdouh/smartspace-ai/backend/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the ISC License.

 ## 🆘 Support

 For support and questions:
 - Check the API documentation at `/api-docs`
+- Review the logs in `logs/` directory
-- Review the health check at `/api/health`
+- Use the health check endpoint
-- Check application logs in the `logs/` directory
+- Contact the development team